jspecify/jspecify/docs/docs/spec.md

 -   type arguments of a receiver parameter's type

+-   any component of an `instanceof` expression

+    > We may revisit this rule in the future in light of
+    > [Pattern Matching for instanceof][JEP 394].

 All locations that are not explicitly listed as recognized are unrecognized.

 > Other notable unrecognized annotations include: